Gunicorn is a Python WSGI HTTP Server for UNIX. The Gunicorn server is light on server resources, and fairly speedy.

 --workers=5 to the command.

-If you’re running with a virtual environment, you’ll need to add the path to the
+Following this guide, you are running with a virtual environment.
+Therefore you’ll need to add the path to the

 command= config line.